armadillica/pillar/README.md

 When on a HDRi page with the viewer embedded, use this JavaScript code to find the current
 yaw: `vrview_window.contentWindow.yaw()`.
 This can be passed as `default_yaw` parameter to the iframe.

+## Celery

+Pillar requires [Celery](http://www.celeryproject.org/) for background task processing.
+This in turn requires a backend and a broker, for which the default Pillar configuration uses Redis and RabbitMQ.

+You can run the Celery Worker using `manage.py operations worker`.